 Strength training can help improve strength on both sides of the body.
-Spasticity, or increased muscle tone on the affected side, is a common complaint of stroke survivors, and can affect how to progress a strengthening program.
-Load should be increased slowly to avoid injury and care should be taken to not make spasticity worse with over working a muscle.
-Personally I like closed chain and multi joint exercises for strength training a stroke survivor.
+Spasticity, or increased muscle tone on the affected side, is a common complaint of stroke survivors and can affect how to progress a strengthening program.
+The load should be increased slowly to avoid injury and care should be taken to not make spasticity worse with overworking a muscle.
+Personally, I like a closed chain and multi-joint exercises for strength training a stroke survivor.

-Muscle weakness, spasticity, changes in proprioception, decreased reaction time can all be factors that can affect balance and increase risk to fall.
-Studies show stroke survivors are twice as likely to fall than the general population.
-Personal trainers can work on balance and strength to reduce risk to fall.
+Muscle weakness, spasticity, changes in proprioception, decreased reaction time can all be factors that can affect balance and increase the risk to fall.
+Studies show stroke survivors are twice as likely to fall as the general population.
+Personal trainers can work on balance and strength to reduce the risk to fall.

 Cardio respiratory Training

-Regular exercise has other benefits as well, such as improved mood, improved self-confidence and general improved feeling of well-being.
+Regular exercise has other benefits as well, such as improved mood, improved self-confidence, and generally improved feeling of well-being.